Add Gene Annotation

 ; for protein-coding genes this is typically "mRNA".
 The child items, such as "exon" or "CDS", that have this common parent,

 ; will be grouped and form gene models.
-The types like "five_prime_UTR" or "three_prime_UTR" are not required but if present
+The types like "five_prime_UTR" or "three_prime_UTR" are not required but if present,

 ; will be checked for consistency with the exon and CDS records.

-; If Parent type is omitted - parent will be auto detected by taking direct parents of exons, cds
+; If ParentType is omitted - the parent will be auto detected by taking direct parents of records of type 'exon' and 'CDS'.

 ; Qualifier type: GFF type of parent items that contain qualifiers